sanuthiliyoni/portfolio-starter/README.md

 This is a porfolio site template complete with a blog.
 Includes:

-- MDX and Markdown support
+- MDX and Markdown support (simple way to write text with formatting)
-- Optimized for SEO (sitemap, robots, JSON-LD schema)
+- Optimized for SEO (helping Google find and rank your site well)
-- RSS Feed
+- RSS Feed(A feed format that lets people "subscribe" to your blog using an RSS reader app, so they get notified when you post something new)
-- Dynamic OG images
+- Dynamic OG images ("OG" = Open Graph.
+These are the preview images that show up when you share a link on Twitter/LinkedIn/Slack (the little card with an image, title, description).
+"Dynamic" means it auto-generates a custom image per page instead of using one static image everywhere)
-- Syntax highlighting
+- Syntax highlighting (Makes code snippets in your blog posts colorful and readabl)
-- Tailwind v4
+- Tailwind v4 (ailwind is the CSS/styling tool for making things look good quickly)
-- Vercel Speed Insights / Web Analytics
+- Vercel Speed Insights / Web Analytics (Tools that show you how fast your site loads for visitors)
-- Geist font
+- Geist font (Just a specific font (typeface) — made by Vercel)

 ## Demo